Advertisement

 Work with your healthcare provider

 Working with a healthcare provider is the best way to determine what vaccines you and your family need.
-Talk to your family’s healthcare provider about what they recommend, the risk of meningococcal disease, and any concerns you have.
-You should also contact your insurance company to ask about coverage and the out-of-pocket costs associated with vaccines.
+During your next visit, talk about recommendations, the risk of meningococcal disease, and any concerns you have.
+You should also contact your insurance company to ask above coverage and the out-of-pocket costs associated with vaccines.

 Article sources open article sources